agathoklisx/libved/README.md

    libc, with the logic sense as it makes sense, even if it is rather an interface (because it is not a standalone function).
-   So point two: libc'es can broad a bit their scope, if C wants to have an evolution and a endless feature as it deserves.
+   So point two: libc'es can broad a bit their scope, if C wants to have an evolution and a endless future as it deserves.
    It's like forkpty() which wraps perfect the details of three different functions.
    I guess what i'm really talking about is a bit more synthetic than forkpty().